 Saturday, November 16, 1-2 PM • Glenview Park Center, Lakeview Room

-Join us for a discussion between Author Meg Kissinger and Renee Dominguez, Co-Executive Director of the Family Service Center, about Kissinger’s book, While You Were Out: An Intimate Family Portrait of Mental Illness in an Era or Silence.
+Join us for a discussion between Author Meg Kissinger and Renee Dominguez, Co-Executive Director of the Family Service Center, about Kissinger’s book, While You Were Out: An Intimate Family Portrait of Mental Illness in an Era of Silence.
 A book signing will follow this conversation.
 Kissinger’s book will be for sale, courtesy of The Book Stall, Winnetka.

 Thrive Together: Community Mental Health Fair

-Saturday, November 16, 2-4 PM Glenview Park Center, Lakeview Room
+Saturday, November 16, 2-4 PM • Glenview Park Center, Lakeview Room

 Following A conversation with Author Meg Kissinger, please stick around to connect with local organizations and advocates for local mental health services.
 Don’t miss the chance to learn about, engage with, and support mental health in our community.
 Drop in.